namoscato/amoscato-client/content/journal/angularjs-patterns.md

 +++
 date = "2015-07-19T12:34:00"
 title = "AngularJS Patterns"
-description = "Some thoughts on AngularJS data loading, service architecture, and controller patterns after a year of exposure to the framework."
+summary = "Some thoughts on AngularJS data loading, service architecture, and controller patterns after a year of exposure to the framework."
 +++

 I gave a brief engineering talk yesterday at [Jazz](https://jazz.co) – yes, The Resumator [rebranded](https://jazz.co/blog/the-resumator-is-now-jazz) a month ago and no, I haven’t had a chance to even update my site until now.
 I regret that this site has gotten stale; I realize literally every “recent” blog post begins with an apology, but life goes on.